-TN$(\pi_{\eta})$ and TP$(\pi_{\eta})$ are the numbers of true negatives and true positives, under policy $\pi_{\eta}$.
+TN$(\pi_{\eta})$ and TP$(\pi_{\eta})$ are the numbers of true negatives and true positives under policy $\pi_{\eta}$.
 Hyper-parameters $\alpha,\beta$ control the trade-off between F1-score and time-cost.
 We train the MLP via proximal policy optimization \cite{schulman2017proximal}.

-\textbf{Measuring time-cost.} We measure time-cost via the total time taken to run all laboratory groups.
+\textbf{Measuring Time-cost.} We measure time-cost via the total time taken to run all laboratory groups.
 In the ED, laboratory groups are often ordered both in parallel, and sequentially since the decision on new tests to order depends on previous tests.
-Additionally, the number of tests an ED clinician orders also depends on other factors outside of the patient's health record, such as insurance policy.
-As the first step towards reducing ED LOS with AI, this work uses the sum of test time as the optimization target, which is an approximation of the influence of test costs on total ED LOS.
+Additionally, the number of tests an ED clinician orders depends on other factors outside of the patient's health record, such as insurance policy.
+As the first step towards reducing ED LOS with AI, we use the sum of laboratory group time-costs as the total cost, which serves as an approximation to the effect of testing on ED LOS.
 Better ways to model ED LOS are future research for both the AI and healthcare communities.